Kashmir: Geography

 To the north and northeast, beyond the Great Himalayas, the region is traversed by the Karakoram mountains.
 To the northwest lies the Hindu Kush mountain range.
 The upper Indus River separates the Himalayas from the Karakoram.
 The Karakoram is the most heavily glaciated part of the world outside the polar regions.
 The Siachen Glacier at 76 km and the Biafo Glacier at 63 km rank as the world's second and third longest glaciers outside the polar regions.
-Karakoram has four eight-thousander mountain peaks with K2, the second highest peak in the world at 8611 m.
+Karakoram is home to four eight-thousander mountain peaks, with K2, the second-highest peak in the world at 8611 m.